 Level 2 fair value measurements are based on valuation models and techniques where the significant inputs are derived from quoted indices.
-At December 31, 2019, the Company measures its derivative assets and liabilities arising from its interest swap transaction (note 13) using Level 2 fair value measurements incorporating observable market data including quoted market prices and interest rate yield curves.

 Level 3 fair value measurements are based on unobservable information.

 Risk Management Overview

 The Company is exposed to financial risks arising from its financial assets and liabilities that include credit and liquidity risk in addition to the market risks associated with commodity prices, and interest and foreign exchange rates.
 Net earnings, cash flows and the fair value of financial assets may fluctuate due to movement in market prices or as a result of the Company's exposure to credit and liquidity risks.
 This note presents information about the Company's exposure to each of the above risks, the Company's objectives, policies and processes for measuring and managing risk, and the Company's management of capital.
 Further quantitative disclosures are included throughout these consolidated statements.